 No more smoking pot.
 Curiosity is creeping back.

-Silas did 15 sessions of LENS neurofeedback.
+Silas completed fifteen treatment sessions.
 At the end he was off cannabis and reaching out socially, trying to find a girlfriend.
-Dysgraphyia was a distant memory.
+His dysgraphyia was completely gone.